aiwachow/DRONE-NAVC-V1/README.md

 # NAVIGATION CONTROL SYSTEM - TEST BOARD
 STM32 based flight controller for unmanned drone aircraft. <br />
 Pcb has been manufactured and tested.
-However this design isn't perfect. <br />
+However this design isn't perfect. the main issues are: <br />
+- PCB is quite too large,
+- selected microcontroller is difficult to access
-It's just a demo for educational purposes. <br />
+s. <br />
+I am simultaneously designing a newer version of this controller.

 ## Board
 ![SYSTEM_KONTROLI_LOTU](https://github.com/aiwachow/DRONE-NAVC-V1-STM32-KICAD/assets/92248273/a846c828-3ee0-4a3a-bc49-8de660e7ef3f)